Pet Skin Conditions

 Pyoderma: Another Common Itch

 Pyoderma—or “hot spots”—is a bacterial infection of the skin most often caused by an allergic reaction.
-Just like humans, dogs can get itchy skin through contact with pollen, grass or even carpet.
-Certain foods can also cause the reaction.
+As dogs itch, they disrupt the health of their skin barrier which allows bacteria to overgrow.

 Pyoderma is often seen in dogs allergic to fleabites.
 The skin will become very itchy, and the dog will scratch, lick and bite, causing inflammation and infection.